kimmanwky/flutter_custom_pagination/README.md

 A simple package to help you paginate your data, in web and mobile.
 This custom pagination is created due to inflexibility of the Flutter's paginated data table.

+Current look and feel are based on Material Design.
 Feel to contribute to this package to enhance the look and feel of the pagination.
 <br><br>

 ## Screenshot image